On graded presentations of Hecke algebras and their generalizations: Type WF

-There's also a KLR algebra in type WF. \begin{definition} A {\bf WF KLR diagram} is a wKLR diagram with vertical red lines inserted at $x=\vartheta_i$.
+There's also a KLR algebra in type WF.
+This is also a weighted KLR algebra as defined in \cite{WebwKLR}, but now for the Dynkin diagram $\gls{U}$ with a Crawley-Boevey vertex added, as discussed in \cite[\S 3.1]{WebwKLR}. \begin{definition} A rank $n$ {\bf WF KLR diagram} is a wKLR diagram (as defined in Definition \ref{def:wKLR}, with labels in $\gls{U}$) with vertical red lines inserted at $x=\vartheta_i$.
 The diagram must avoid tangencies and triple points between any combination of these strands, green strands and ghosts, and only allow isotopies that preserve these conditions.
+Here is an example of such a diagram:

-The type WF KLR algebra $\tilde{\dalg}^\vartheta$ is the algebra generated by these diagrams over $\K[h,\Bz]$ modulo the local relations (\ref{dots-1}--\ref{eq:KLRtriple-point2},\ref{cost}--\ref{red-triple}) and This is a weighted KLR algebra for the Crawley-Boevey graph of $U$ for the highest weight $\la$.
+The rank $n$ type WF KLR algebra $\gls{tdalg}^\vartheta (h,\Bz)$ is the algebra generated by these diagrams over $\K[h,\Bz]$ modulo the local relations (\ref{dots-1}--\ref{eq:KLRtriple-point2},\ref{cost}--\ref{red-triple}) and This is a reduced weighted KLR algebra for the Crawley-Boevey graph of $\gls{U}$ for the highest weight $\la$.

-The steadied quotient of $ \dalg^\vartheta$ is the quotient of $\tilde{\dalg}^\vartheta$ by the 2-sided ideal generated by all unsteady idempotents. \end{definition}
+The steadied quotient of $ \gls{cdalg}^\vartheta (h,\Bz)$ is the quotient of $\gls{tdalg}^\vartheta (h,\Bz)$ by the 2-sided ideal generated by all unsteady idempotents. \end{definition}

+As with the other algebras we've introduced, the algebra $\gls{tdalg}^\vartheta (h,\Bz)$ has a natural polynomial representation $P^\vartheta$, defined in \cite[Prop.
+2.7]{WebwKLR}.
+It also has a grading, with the degrees of diagrams given by